carrypow/Timing-Games/README.md

 - Our extensive local empirical analysis shows that two factors are closely related to the profit of playing the timing games: time of delaying blocks, and total available MEVs (called global MEV in this work).
 Specifically, longer delays generally increase the profit but also have the risk of losing all rewards.
 Meanwhile, the global MEV is closely related to the MEV each validator can get, but playing the game is still profitable regardless of the global MEV.
 - Our extensive local empirical analysis shows that any validator (or staking pool) can gain more profit by playing the timing game.
 However, the strategic advantage decreases as more validators adopt the same strategies.
 We further validate our empirical analysis via a game-theoretic analysis for a game between timing game players and non-players.
 Our study shows that an equilibrium exists when all validators play the timing games.

-We use the open-source Ethereum codebase to build a local testnet.
-The versions are: Prysm (v6.0.4) for the consensus and validators, and Geth (v1.42.12) for execution layer.
-The test network consists of up to 10,000 validators and five beacon nodes.
+We use the open-source Ethereum codebase to set up a local testnet.
+The setup requires [Go](https://go.dev/doc/install) to be installed in advance.

+- **Consensus & Validators:** Prysm ([v6.0.4][https://github.com/OffchainLabs/prysm/releases/tag/v6.0.4])
+- **Execution Layer:** Geth ([v1.15.11][https://geth.ethereum.org/downloads])

+The test network supports up to 10,000 validators and five beacon nodes.

 </font>